 The video below outlines general post-operative care instructions from the American College of Mohs Surgery.

-Request Your Mohs Surgery Near Houston, TX Consultation
+Request Your Mohs Surgery for Cypress & Houston, TX Consultation